snowplow/snowplowanalytics.com/_posts/2019-12-13-snowplow-unity-tracker-0.4.0-released/index.md

 ---

 We are pleased to announce a new release of the [Snowplow Unity Tracker][unity-tracker].
 [Version 0.4.0][0.4.0-tag] brings a big update to the Unity Tracker by moving to .NET Standard 2.0 for Unity 2018.1+.
-It also moves to using a new Event Storage system, powered by LiteDB, for better cross platform support (including Android arm64 devices) and lastly it also brings a new Demo game built in Unity 2018.4.
+It also moves to using a new Event Storage system, powered by LiteDB, for better cross platform support (including Android arm64 devices) and lastly it also brings a new Demo game built in Unity 2018.4 to help test the tracker.

 Read on below for: